Panoramic Dental X-ray at Mountain View, CA

-Panoramic x-rays provide an easy and accessible picture of the entire mouth.
-They are useful to dispense information about fractures, tooth decay, abnormalities in tooth structure and tissues.
+Panoramic X-rays provide an easy and accessible picture of the entire mouth.
+They are useful in dispensing information about fractures, tooth decay, abnormalities in tooth structure and tissues.
 An important feature of these x-rays is that they can detect tumors, abbesses, and cysts so that they can be treated quickly.
 The dentist can use the panoramic X-rays to get straight to the root of the problem.
 It is efficient and can often detect problems before they become threatening to the patient.

 There are different types of X-rays such as Bitewing X-rays that show images of the upper and lower back teeth of the patient.
 Periapical X-rays show the entire tooth and are useful for detecting minuscule problems below the gum line as well.
 Panoramic X-rays provide an overall view of the patient's tooth structure rather than just a singular component.

 Before the procedure, the patient is covered with a lead apron that shields him from radiation that is emitted by the machine.
-To get a good view of the teeth, the patient is made to bite down on something, usually cardboard or plastic.
-While the patient does this, an x-ray machine takes pictures of the teeth as it circles the patient's head.
-After this, the doctor obtains the panoramic x-ray of the teeth and evaluates the possible problems.
+In order to get a good view of the teeth, the patient is made to bite down on something, usually cardboard or plastic.
+While the patient does this, an X-ray machine takes pictures of the teeth as it circles the patient's head.
+After this, the doctor obtains the panoramic X-ray of the teeth and evaluates the possible problems.

 The Panoramic X-ray helps in diagnosing those patients who are unable to open their mouth or move their jaws.
-It provides overall bone coverage and is a useful aid in the presentation of the patient's case.
+It provides overall bone coverage and presents the overall view of the patient’s mouth.

 Call Mountain View dentists Dr. Bill Hall, Dr. Tiffany Chan, and Dr. J. Janice Chou at (650) 964-2626 to schedule a consultation today!